Enterprise Opens at Colombia's Medellin International Airport

 ST. LOUIS, Dec.
-2, 2021 /PRNewswire/ -- Enterprise Holdings announced today that it has opened at Colombia's Medellin International Airport.
+2, 2021 /PRNewswire-HISPANIC PR WIRE/ -- Enterprise Holdings announced today that it has opened at Colombia's Medellin International Airport.
 The new branch – which is already taking reservations – serves customers of the company's flagship Enterprise Rent-A-Car brand, as well as National Car Rental and Alamo Rent A Car.
 Enterprise Holdings owns all three brands.

 The new Colombia branch, located in the country's second largest airport, represents the company's commitment to serving domestic and international customers as travel opens up around the world.
 Since the onset of the pandemic, the company has opened more than 100 new branches worldwide.